Pittsfordipterus: Description

-Like the other adelophthalmid eurypterids, Pittsfordipterus was a small eurypterid.
-The total size of the largest known specimen is estimated at only 6 cm (2.4 in), making it one of the smallest adelopththalmids and eurypterids overall.
+Like the other adelophthalmoid eurypterids, Pittsfordipterus was a small eurypterid.
+The total size of the largest known P. phelpsae specimen is estimated at only 6 cm (2.4 in), making it one of the smallest adelopththalmids and eurypterids overall.
+P. maria was of a similar size, the largest specimens being 7 cm (2.8 in) long.

 Pittsfordipterus had a broad carapace (dorsal shield of the head) with elongated and narrow eyes placed away from the head margin.
 In the largest specimen (the paratype), the carapace was 18 mm (0.7 in) wide and 13 mm (0.5 in) long.
 Five parallel lines along the front margin that make up the ornamentation can be seen on the surface of the carapace.
 In the posterior portion, a series of small irregularly distributed tubercles (rounded protuberances) appear.
 In the posterior margin, there is a strip of fine triangular scales.
 The tergites (the dorsal part of the body segments) also present three to four parallel lines along the posterior margin, followed by five lines that end in a series of separate and lunate (crescent-shaped) scales.

 Its genital operculum (a plate-like segment which contains the genital aperture) is the main characteristic that distinguishes it from the rest of the derived (more "advanced") adelopththalmids, showing characteristics indicative of the more basal eurypterid Eurypterus.
 It possessed two opercular flaps, two protruding extensions lateral to the genital appendage.
 The genital appendage (which is of type A, assumed to represent females) had a great length, extending beyond the second abdominal plate.
 It was divided into two joints.
 The first was approximately hastate (with protruding lobes) and was ornamented with fine scales.
 It was followed by a tubular (tube-shaped) joint that lacked ornamentation.
 The second joint was less broad and long.
 The distal end (the farthest from the junction point) widens, with a pair of sharp lateral projections ("protuberances").
 This gives it a termination finished in three spines similar to those that occur in the genital appendage (of type A) in Slimonia and Adelophthalmus.
 The American paleontologist Erik Norman Kjellesvig-Waering predicted that the genital operculum would end up being a feature of great phylogenetic importance at least at the generic level.